SchokiCoder/book_modern_c/src/whatnow.md

 If you want a more modern language that is in a technical sense closer to C, check Zig out.
-At the time of writing this, it is not yet production ready, but i am pretty sure they will get there.
+At the time of writing this, it is not yet production ready, but I am pretty sure they will get there.
 <https://ziglang.org>

 If you want a low-level language, that produces more stable binaries, consider